Lat 26° 11' 45N Long 127° 38' 45E Naha Airfield is located two miles

 south of Naha on Okinawa Island in Okinawa Prefecture in southern Japan.
 Located at an elevation of 12' above sea level.

-Built by the Japanese as a military airfield.
+During 1933 built by the Imperial Japanese Navy (IJN) as a military airfield.

-Used by the Japanese until the American landing on Okinawa on April 1, 1945.
-When U. S. forces occupied the airfield, several Japanese aircraft were captured or abandoned at the airfield including G3M2 Nell Tail KEA-395.
+During April 1945 Naha Airfield was occupied by U. S. forces and repaired for American use.
+At and several Japanese aircraft were captured or abandoned at the airfield including G3M2 Nell Tail KEA-395.

 Profile Publications No. 101: Boeing B-29 Superfortress